shoppad/mesa-templates/hubspot/contact/send-to-shopify-customer/README.md

 - Once you create a HubSpot contact, you should start receiving data within a few minutes.

 ## Optional Customizations
-- You may map additional fields from HubSpot to Shopify by editing the `hubspot-shopify-create-customer-mapping.json` and / or `hubspot-shopify-update-customer-mapping.json` data under "Storage".
+- You may map additional fields from HubSpot to Shopify by editing the `create-customer-mapping.json` Storage item.

 ## Additional Notes
 - If a HubSpot contact's email is changed, this will create a new customer in Shopify.